 - Homes requiring renovation (like houses needing complete rewiring, full modernisation, new central heating, etc.)

-Ask this particular question to your advisor before you forget.
-You have to make sure about these factors, so you don’t buy the wrong property and waste money.
+You have to make sure about these factors to don’t buy the wrong property and waste money.
 Say you move into a house that’s cheaper than your current one.
-What’ll happen to your equity release plan when that happens?
+What’ll happen to your equity release plan?
 Will you get your money back?

 When you move into a new home, and it’s valued less than your previous home, you’ll have to repay part of the release equity to your provider.
 So, if the property is worth 50% less, you’ll need to refund 50% of your loan.
 Why?
 Because your provider will have 50% security in your new house.

 This doesn’t have to be a worry.
-Generally, people can do so thanks to the sale of money they received for the last house.
+Generally, people can do so thanks to the money they made on the previous house they sold.
 Let’s have a look at another real-life example.

-Generally, Equity release plans taken out against primary residence, as it is with residential mortgages.
-If you have into a new house, but you don’t port your plan, you’re most likely have to repay your equities plan.
-This may cost you early repayment charges or EPC.
-No, there is a feature that has become very popular over the last few years.
+If you move into a new house but don’t port your plan, you’ll most likely have to repay your equity plan.
+You may incur early repayment charges.
+However, there is a feature that has become very popular over the last few years.

-You can now waiver the ERC charges with this lovely feature called downsizing protection.
-However, every provider has a different approach and quality when it comes to that.
-So you must make sure to find out what your provider offers.
-Don’t repay the loan and then incur ERC charges if you’re not aware of it.
-Instead, be sure when you repay.
+You can now waiver the early repayment charges with this lovely feature called downsizing protection.
+Note that every provider has a different approach to that, so you must make sure to find out what your provider offers.
+It would be a pity to overlook this factor and have to incur extra ERC charges.
+So, be sure to find out.

 Got Questions?
 Check These First